unitn-sml/rsbench/README.md

-# A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts
+# A Neuro-Symbolic Benchmark Suite for Concept Quality and Reasoning Shortcuts

-Web site for the "RSBench: A Benchmark Suite for Systematically Evaluating Reasoning Shortcuts" paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/), NeurIPS 2024.
+Web site for the ["A Neuro-Symbolic Benchmark Suite for Concept Quality and Reasoning Shortcuts"](https://arxiv.org/abs/2406.10368) paper made with [Jekyll](https://jekyllrb.com/) and hosted with [GitHub Pages](https://pages.github.com/), [NeurIPS 2024](https://neurips.cc/Conferences/2024).

 Apart from MathJax for LaTeX formula rendering and the dark-light mode toggle, the website is completely static and does not include JavaScript.